prithaprith/Flood-Guardian/README.md

 - **Report Flood:** Use the "Report Flooding" page to submit a new report.
 - **Add Safe Shelter:** Use the "Add Safe Route" feature to add a new shelter.
 - **Change Language/Notifications:** Manage these in the Settings page.
+- **Offline Chat:** Use the "Offline Bluetooth Chat" page to send and receive messages locally.

 ---